• Skip to primary navigation

 Practicing gratitude and learning how to be grateful makes you happier, healthier, and less stressed!

-According to this article, research shows that owning stuff and material goods are unlikely to boost one’s happiness.
+According to this article, research shows that owning stuff and material goods is unlikely to boost one’s happiness.

 This proven strategy is very powerful and it has personally helped me cope with my low self-confidence issues.